willkessler/springs_and_arms/README.md

-# springs_and_arms
+# Springs and Articulated Arms

-Experiments in the physics of springs and articulated arms
+Experiments in the physics of springs and articulated arms in Processing.
+Intended to support Pelicans.